Mandarin duck: Breeding

 In the wild, mandarin ducks breed in densely wooded areas near shallow lakes, marshes or ponds.
-They nest in cavities in trees close to water and during the spring.
+They nest in cavities in trees close to water during the spring.
 A single clutch of nine to twelve eggs is laid in April or May.
 Although the male may defend the brooding female and his eggs during incubation, he himself does not incubate the eggs and leaves before they hatch.
 Shortly after the ducklings hatch, their mother flies to the ground and coaxes the ducklings to leap from the nest.
 After all of the ducklings are out of the tree, they will follow their mother to a nearby body of water.

 Food and feeding

 Mandarins feed by dabbling or walking on land.
-They mainly eat plants and seeds, especially beech mast.
+They mainly eat plants and seeds, especially beech mast and acorns.
 The species will also add snails, insects and small fish to its diet.
-The diet of mandarin ducks changes seasonally; in the fall and winter, they mostly eat acorns and grains.
+The diet of mandarin ducks changes seasonally; in the fall and winter, they mostly eat acorns and grain.
 In the spring, they mostly eat insects, snails, fish and aquatic plants.
-In the summer, they eat dew worms, small fish, frogs, mollusks, and small snakes.
+In the summer, they eat small worms, small fish, frogs, mollusks, and small snakes.
 They feed mainly near dawn or dusk, perching in trees or on the ground during the day.

+Conspecific brood parasitism

+Like many other bird species, Mandarin ducks display conspecific brood parasitism.
+Typically, Mandarin ducks lay their eggs in nests of their own relatives or other bird species.
+In the Zuojia Nature Reserve in Northeast China, 46.1% of Mandarin ducks were found to practice conspecific brood parasitism.
+Female ducks lay their eggs in different nests for a wide variety of reasons.
+For example, when there are nest limitations or there are little resources available, female ducks are more likely to practice conspecific brood parasitism.
+When females practice this behavior, they can benefit from a decrease in the costs from parental care and incubation.
+Additionally, female parasitic ducks can reduce their risks from predation.

+While there was speculation that larger clutch sizes can lead to an increase in resource competition, research has found that the number of parasite eggs had no negative influence on the success of eggs from the host.
+Over generations, conspecific brood parasitism can increase the net number of offsprings found within each generation.
+Overall, other duck species that have utilised this behaviour to lay their eggs were able to increase their reproductive success by more than double.

 Threats

 Predation of the mandarin duck varies between different parts of its range.
 Mink, raccoon dogs, otters, polecats, Eurasian eagle-owls, and grass snakes are all predators of the mandarin duck.
-The greatest threat to the mandarin duck is habitat loss due to loggers.
-Hunters are also a threat to the mandarin duck, because often they are unable to recognize the mandarin in flight and as a result, many are shot by accident.
+The greatest threat to the mandarin duck is habitat loss due to logging.
+Hunters are also a threat to the mandarin duck, because often they are unable to identify mandarin ducks in flight and as a result, many are shot by accident.
 Mandarin ducks are not hunted for food, but are still poached because their extreme beauty is prized.